-Cash value life insurance refers to any life insurance policies that not only have a death benefit but also accumulate value in a separate account within the policy.
-Each time you make a premium payment, the money is split among three different categories:
+Cash value life insurance refers to any life insurance policy that not only has a death benefit but also accumulates value in a separate account within the policy.
+Each time you make a premium payment, the money is split among three categories: